Style and confidence requires knowing yourself and wearing what you feel best in

 Dasalonetiti: What are some of the things your brand is known for?

 Zara: I am into designing kaftans, kimonos, palazzo pants, blazers and suits for women.

-Dasalonetiti: what is your favorite part of being a designer?
+Dasalonetiti: what is your favourite part of being a designer?

-Zara: shopping for great fabrics, blending vibrant colors and seeing the finished product on happy clients are my favorite parts of my job.
+Zara: shopping for great fabrics, blending vibrant colours and seeing the finished product on happy clients are my favourite parts of my job.